Skip to main content

 In Bloom: April through June

-The Canada windflower, Anemone canadensis, is a native Maryland wildflower.
+The Canada Anemone, also known as Canada windflower (Anemone canadensis) is a native Maryland wildflower.
 Spreading by rhizomes, it naturalizes easily and is widely used in Glenstone's plantings.
-Growing 1-2 feet tall with large, deeply lobed leaves, it makes for an ideal ground cover which thrives in moist rich soils in the sun or part-shade.
-Around April, it produces tall stems with 2-inch flowers which tend to blow gently in the wind.
+Growing one to two feet tall with large, deeply lobed leaves, it makes for an ideal ground cover which thrives in moist rich soils in the sun or part-shade.
+Around April, it produces tall stems with two-inch flowers which tend to blow gently in the wind.
 This is where its common name of “windflower” comes from.
 It does not make nectar, but it produces a large amount of pollen.
 This is important because this pollen provides pollinators with the protein they need in early spring.
 It a host plant for the veiled ear moth (Loscopia velata) and the one-lined sparganothis moth (Sparganothis unifasciana), both Maryland natives.

 –Tim Curley